 A 10kW Solar system in Sydney is becoming a popular system size for larger households and businesses as solar power prices continue to fall and significant government rebates remain in place.

-The price of a top-quality 10kW system with a European made inverter has fallen dramatically in recent years to well under $10,000 fully installed.
+The price of a good-quality 10kW system with a European made inverter has fallen dramatically in recent years to well under $10,000 fully installed.

 A top of the range system using Enphase Micro Inverter will start at roughly $12,500-$13,000, and maybe a little more depending on the site.
 We are now selling most of our solar systems using Enphase Micro-Inverters with panel-level output and monitoring.
 These systems can significantly increase output on shaded roofs but are certainly not limited to unfavourable conditions.
 Find out more: The Benefits of Enphase Microinverters vs. String Inverter, Even on an Unshaded Roof.

 10kW Solar System Details